Interested in celebrating Holi in India? Or maybe you’re just wondering what it is. Let me help you figure it out!

 You can tell where he was!

 Any clothing you wear will be stained and ruined but that’s fine because you’ll want to wear the traditional white tops and bottoms anyway.
 These let the colors really pop.
 There will be places selling them all over.
-They’re cheap and thin so I wore them on top of stuff I didn’t mind getting ruined.

 Your shoes will be ruined as well.
 Avoid this by wearing sandals or flip-flops.
 This is the best idea in my opinion since you’ll be wet and frequently need to take them off, but I did see a few people wearing cheap white slip-on shoes.